gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### \"could not determine 32/64 bit of java\" {#could_not_determine_3264_bit_of_java}

 A forgotten install of the `{{AUR|linux-steam-integration}}`{=mediawiki} package caused this with at least one game.
-Early on there were conflicts between the system and the steam runtime versions of some libraries, and that package helped resolve some of them.
+Early on there were conflicts between the system and the Steam runtime versions of some libraries, and that package helped resolve some of them.
 It is unclear whether it is still helpful, but uninstalling it resolved the above error message for Project Zomboid.
 The solution was discovered by noticing that running the `{{ic|projectzomboid.sh}}`{=mediawiki} command from the command line worked, but switching the launch options to